PepperAddict/atlassian-connect-mockup-integration/README.md

 ## Why Mockup Integration

 Mockup integration is an addon that shows right on the current Jira issue ticket.
-Which ever Mock/Prototype URL you may have and users would be able to correlate it to the current task.
+Which ever Mockup URL you may have and users would be able to correlate it to the current task.

 ## How was it built?